aflin/rampart/docs/source/sql2.rst

          AND      NDATE > 'begin of 1993-07-30'
          AND      NDATE < 'end of 1993-08-01' ;

-Remember that the actual value of the date is in a number of seconds.
+Note that the actual value of the date is still a number of seconds.
 Therefore, greater than (``>``) translates to “a greater number of seconds than the stated value”, and therefore means “newer than”, while lesser than (``<``) translates to “a fewer number of seconds than the